sh1nobuu/BitAnime/README.md

 - Set file overwrite via config file (0 = Skip / 1 = Overwrite)

 ## Installation
-You have 2 options here, you can download the exe on the releases page and run using windows
+You have 2 options here, you can download the exe on the releases page and run on Windows

 - Download the zip
-- Extract and set your usernam and password in the config.json
+- Extract and set your GoGoAnime Username and Password in the config.json
 - Run the exe

 If you want to run from source, or are using Linux/Mac you can run directly from source doing the following -